Biomechanics and Growth

 Takes 4 minutes

-In this episode of the Muscle PhD Live, we will discuss Metabolic Stress and hypertrophy.
-We will also answer your questions
+In this episode of the Muscle PhD Live, we will go over the anatomy and how to train your hamstrings to achieve the best results

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.